Smoking a Whole Turkey

 Continue grilling and smoking the turkey, occasionally adding damp wood chips.

 After the turkey has been on the grill for 1½ hours, cover any parts that are getting too dark.
-The turkey is done when an instant-read thermometer inserted into the thickest part of the thigh (not touching the bone) registers 170° to 175°F. Transfer the turkey to a platter and let it rest for 20 to 30 minutes (the internal temperature will rise 5 to 10 degrees during this time).
+The turkey is done when an instant-read thermometer inserted into the thickest part of the thigh (not touching the bone) registers [conversion imperial="170° to 175°F" metric="75º to 80ºC"].
+Transfer the turkey to a platter and let it rest for 20 to 30 minutes (the internal temperature will rise a few degrees during this time).